rafaellopezgarcia/cpp_study_guide/push_and_emplace_back/readme.md

 The main difference between `emplace_back` and `push_back` is that
-- `emplace_back` is a variadic template with a parameter pack of universal references that are forwarded to the constructors.
-The constructors can be either a constructor, a copy constructor, or a move constructor.
+- `emplace_back` is a variadic template with a parameter pack of universal references that are perfect forwarded to the constructors.
+The constructors are either a constructor, a copy constructor, or a move constructor.

 - `push_back` provides overloads for copy and a move constructors.